oveddan/Nodio/README.md

 # Nodio

-  Chat room for a musical instrument - let's people play a live instrument for each other in real time over the web, in any browser.
+  Chat room for a musical instrument - it lets people play a live instrument for each other in real time over the web, in any browser.

 ## Setup